 East Texas Hunting Leases:

 In East Texas the livelihood depends upon the lease of hunting lands.
-More than 90% area of this land is covered with hunting leases through which people earn a lot and pay their taxes and run their homes.
-The animal that is available in huge amount in the region is Deer.
+More than 90% of this land is covered with hunting leases through which people earn a lot and pay their taxes and run their homes.
+While many of the leases in East Texas are private, that only means the government doesn’t own them.
+Similar to what you find across the rest of the Southeast United States, much of the land is owned by large timber companies.
+Timber companies have a long turnover time between when they can clear cut, and are heavily managed by biologists and the government, so their properties are well kept and off great hunting opportunities.
+The animal that is available in huge amounts in the region is Deer.
 Every year more than 100,000 non-resident hunters visit East Texas to hunt White-tailed Deer.
 The hunting ratio of Deer is very high still the reproduction of this species has increased by 23% in past years in this state.
-Since last 80 years people are giving their lands on leasing where resident and non-resident hunters can come and can hunt their desired animals.
+For the last 80 years people are giving their lands on leasing where resident and non-resident hunters can come and can hunt their desired animals.
 Hunting leases in East Texas are mostly protected with gates and fences which make them a great place for hunters to hunt in a secured environment.
-Lastly, hunters must schedule their hunting plans according to the weather conditions of this state as most time of the year it is raining in this region.
+Lastly, hunters must schedule their hunting plans according to the weather conditions of this state as most times of the year it is raining in this region.
+Hunters in this area also take advantage of mild climates, making it one of the few places in the country where you can target huge trophy deer without bearing freezing weather.